saiteja007-mv/resmon-tui/README.md

 1. Download or clone the repository
 2. **Double-click `install.bat`**
 3. Follow the prompts
 4. Done!
-Run `resmon` from any terminal
+Run `rtui` from any terminal

 ```powershell
 # Or from PowerShell/CMD: